NicolaeAm/Apple_SQL_Project_2025/README.md

 ## Objective

 The main goal of this project is to analyze Apple’s sales and warranty data to uncover key insights about:
-  -Revenue distribution across countries and stores -Product category performance and demand trends -Warranty claim patterns and reliability metrics -Store growth ratios and performance benchmarking -Seasonality and correlation analysis for sales optimization
+  - Revenue distribution across countries and stores
+  - Product category performance and demand trends
+  - Warranty claim patterns and reliability metrics
+  - Store growth ratios and performance benchmarking
+  - Seasonality and correlation analysis for sales optimization

 ## Dataset